htotoo/ESP32-Portapack/README.md

 - **GPS**
 - **Compass**
 - **Temperature + humidity + pressure + light**
-- Portapack H4 I2C interface support!
+- Portapack H4 / PortaRF I2C interface support!
 Can run unique apps, while plugged in!
 - On system apps!
 The ESP can handle it's own apps built into it.
 For example Wifi SSID spoofer. (see Wiki for it)

 For detailed info check Wiki

 ### Features not yet ready:

-- **Bluetooth connection**
-  - Remote controller from a phone.
-  - File exchange with phone.
-  - Share sensor data with the phone too, for more advanced usage.
-  - ** May not fit in the firmware, so it's not determined yet. **

 - **IR blaster**
-  - To add IR remote functions to PP. May be available only for H4 + I2C (or modded H2).
+  - To add IR remote functions to PP. May be available only over I2C connection.
 Now only experimental RX.

 - **LoRa**
   - Meshtastic support. (functions not yet decided for it)

 ### Standalone apps
-If you connect this module to H4 via I2c, the module will supply additional apps for H4.
+If you connect this module to H4 / PortaRF via I2c, the module will supply additional apps for it.
 Check the list in the [Wiki](https://github.com/htotoo/ESP32-Portapack/wiki/I2C-apps-for-H4)

 Suggest in Issues if you get any ideas.